Dry vs. Semi Dry vs. Wet Snorkel – What are the Differences?

 In addition, a smaller person will most likely have a lower lung capacity.
 So, if you are smaller and you’re getting a wet snorkel then don’t forget that you have to blow hard to get the water out of the snorkel.
 It would be more comfortable to have a tube with a smaller diameter that will require less air to blow the water out.

 The same reason(s) make it important to have a kid-sized snorkel for kids.
 They have an even harder time using an adult snorkel and blowing it out.
 A great kid-sized snorkel that is dry is the Cressi Junior Dry Snorkel.

 Final Thoughts on Wet vs Dry Snorkels

-Modern snorkels work reliable and help you to snorkel or dive.
-If you want to snorkel then you’re best off using a dry snorkel.
-Divers will want to use a semi-dry snorkel which allows for easier diving.
+Modern snorkels, like a dry snorkel, work reliable and help you to snorkel or dive.
+If you want to snorkel then you’re best off using a dry snorkel that prevents water from getting into the tube.
+Scuba divers will want to use a semi-dry snorkel which allows for easier diving.

-If you like to both snorkel and dive then you’re best off to simply buy two snorkels.
+If you like to both snorkel and dive then you’re best off to simply buy two snorkels, one semi-dry and one dry snorkel.
 They are pretty cheap and you won’t have to compromise on either activity.

 Make sure you pick snorkels with a purge valve and an easy mask strap release to make it easier to use the device.